ghc/ghc/README.md

 ----------------

-I started this project as part of my 6-month research visit to Microsoft Research in Cambridge, which was funded by Newcastle University, EPSRC, and Microsoft Research.
+I started this project as part of my 6-month research visit to Microsoft Research Cambridge, which was funded by Newcastle University, EPSRC, and Microsoft Research.
 I would like to thank Simon Peyton Jones, Neil Mitchell and Simon Marlow for kick-starting the project and for their guidance.
 Last but not least, big thanks to the project [contributors][contributors], who